adam42739/smarket-sim/smarketsim/v2/METHODOLOGY.md

 ## Metalog Model

 Let $X$ be a matrix of predictors and $y$ a vector of outcomes.
 Each row in $X$ represents one point in time for a particular stock and each column a predictor for the corresponding outcome in $y$.
-Each value in $y$ represents the stocks performance following the time in $X$.
+Each value in $y$ represents the stock's performance following the time in $X$.

 Example $X$ and $y$: